-Narrowboats are famed for being picturesque and quintessentially British, but there is one fact that cannot be denied – there isn’t much room for storage!
-This means that unless you’re lucky enough to own a wide beam narrowboat, you need to get creative with your storage.
+Narrowboats are renowned for being picturesque and quintessentially British, but they're not exactly renowned for having much space!
+This means that, unless you’re lucky enough to own a wide beam narrowboat, you need to get creative with your storage.

 Luckily, we’ve done the hard work for you and collated our favourite creative narrowboat storage solutions.
 Whether you’re holidaying on a boat short term or you live on a narrowboat full time, here are 7 ways you can utilise every inch of room to make your life a little easier.